adferrand/rsbtbackup/README.md

     #!/usr/bin/env python
     from rsyncbtrfs import RsyncBtrfs

-Btrfsrsync can be used as an standalone script.
+Btrfsrsync can be used as a standalone script.
 First, make it executable :

     $ chmod +x /your/path/rsyncbtrfs